• Home

 By Becky Witt © 2023 Hearst Business Publishing, Inc

 I have Pecan Sandies and Iced Oatmeal cookies in the kitchen.
 Good peanut butter cookies are hard to find.
-The web master eats them all.
-He places none of the crumbs on the web site or even knows how.
-But has no clue what GoDaddy the web site hosting company does, so beware.
-They have over sixteen cookies and trackers on his computer for this web site!
+The webmaster eats them all.
+He places none of the crumbs on the website site or even knows how.
+But has no clue what GoDaddy the website hosting company does, so beware.
+They have over sixteen cookies and trackers on this computer for the website!

 I use CCleaner and Glary Utilities to remove trackers from my personal PC's